Ilhan Fandi: Senior

 On 26 March 2022, his two brothers, Irfan and Ikhsan, were on the first team against Causeway rivals, Malaysia in a Tri-Nations Series friendly match.
 Ilhan came on as a substitute in the 71st minute, leading to the first time that the three Fandi brothers played in the same match for the national team together.
 Singapore won the match 2–1.

 On 17 December 2022, Ilhan scored his first international goal in a 3–1 win over Maldives in the friendly match before the start of the 2022 AFF Championship tournament, heading in from a Christopher van Huizen’s cross from the left for his first international goal on his fifth cap.
 He netted in back-to-back games for the Lions when he clinically headed in yet another Christopher van Huizen’s lovely floater for his second international goal in six caps, in a 3–2 win over Myanmar in the Lions' opening match of the 2022 AFF Championship.

 During a match against Vietnam on 30 December 2022, Ilhan suffered a anterior cruciate ligament injury (ACL) in his left knee and was slide-lined throughout most of 2023.
 On 2 October that year, Ilhan was called up to the 2026 FIFA World Cup qualifiers against Guam on 12 and 17 October 2023.
 On 18 November 2025, in a crucial winner-takes-all tie away against Hong Kong, Ilhan scored and assisted in a come-back 2–1 win for the Lions as Singapore secured qualification for the 2027 AFC Asian Cup.
 This marked the first time Singapore qualified for the AFC Asian Cup through a full qualification campaign on merit and their first appearance at the tournament since 1984.

+In a friendly match against China on 5 June 2026 at the Jalan Besar Stadium, Ilhan came off the bench and scored just one minute later with his weak foot.

+During the opening match of the 2026 ASEAN Championship at the Morodok Techo National Stadium, Ilhan came off the bench to scored a dramatic 90+12th minute stoppage time winner, securing all three points for Singapore.

 Style of play

+Ilhan primarily plays as a forward, although he is capable of operating as a second striker or winger.
+Known for his physical presence, he combines strength with intelligent movement to lead the line effectively.
+He is recognised for his clinical finishing, possesses the ability to score from outside the penalty area with powerful strikes, displays confidence and effectiveness when using his weaker foot while also possessing the pace to exploit space behind opposing defences.

-Ilhan plays as an attacking midfielder, noted for his footwork, coordination and composure as cited by Singapore football legend, Noh Alam Shah.
+Noted for his footwork, coordination and composure as cited by Singapore football legend, Noh Alam Shah.
 In the 2020 season, he was given the role as a false 9 as he "has really good technique and good reading of the game", pointed out by head coach Nazri Nasir.